The new Tone Mapping tools introduced in Corona 8 and newer come with stackable operators that are applied from top to bottom.

 It's worth understanding that:

 - ACES OT is a tone mapping operator in Corona which simulates the ACES tone mapping workflow as if you were working with it.

 - ACEScg is a color space where the rendering calculations are taking place, just like Adobe Wide RGB, which has been used for years by default.

-As you can see, ACES OT can be used without any connection to ACEScg color space and can also very well work with it.
+As you can see, ACES OT can be used without any connection to ACEScg color space; still, you'll be able to get amazing results as well.